Beyond "The Box"

 Think about this: The readership of the English-speaking world is in excess of 3,000,000,000 people.
 This is reality.
 The game involves grabbing this demographic, not just submitting to traditional publishing houses and, if a contract is issued, relying on their advertising parameters for a first-time author.
 It really means getting your story out to the public in two simultaneous venues, standard publishing (NYC majors, such as Knopf, Little Brown, Bantam, Warner) and eBook through the worldwide web.

 See our featured author on the Internet at Amazon.com: T. R. Dawson, "Malibu"

 We provide concise, easy to understand information concerning the book industry and HOW BEST to get your work into a position where it can win.
 That means submitting to NYC publishers and the worldwide web.
 It all starts with a game plan.

 P. O. Box 849, Inyokern, CA 93527-0849 Email: firstname.lastname@example.org Website: http://The-Aaland-Agency.com

 The Aaland Agency

 Positioning your manuscript to make money, for you and us, involves more than just submitting to NYC publishing houses.
-Send us the first three chapters via email and we'll evaluate then respond.
+Send us the first three chapters, at a minimum, via email and we'll evaluate then respond.